Please follow the guidelines below once diagnosed with COVID-19 to prevent spreading it to people in your home and community.

 Stay Home Except to Get Medical Care

-You should stay home and avoid work, school and close contact with others until 7 days after your fever (Temperature of 100.0F or greater) has ended and your respiratory symptoms (cough and shortness of breath) have significantly improved.
-If you were taking acetaminophen or ibuprofen for your fever, you must be fever-free without taking these medications for 7 days.
+You should stay home and avoid work, school and close contact with others until 7 days has passed since your symptoms first appeared and at least three days have passed since you had a fever (Temperature of 100°F or greater) and your respiratory symptoms (cough and shortness of breath) have improved.
+If you were taking fever reducing medication, you must be fever-free without taking these medications for three days.

 Separate Yourself From Other People and Animals in Your Home

-If you live with others and/or pets, limit your contact with them as much as possible until 7 days after your fever (Temperature of 100.0F or greater) has ended and your respiratory symptoms (cough and shortness of breath) have significantly improved.
+If you live with others and/or pets, limit your contact with them as much as possible until you meet the requirements to discontinue your home isolation.
 Limit your use of common spaces.
-If you continue to have symptoms, wear a facemask (if you are able) during interactions with members of your home or use of common spaces.
+If you continue to have symptoms, wear a face mask (if you are able) during interactions with members of your home or use of common spaces.
 Prohibit visitors who do not have an essential need to be in the home.